canjs/canjs/docs/can-guides/introduction/technical.md

 todos.completed.length //-> 1
 ```

-There is also a [can-stream project](https://github.com/canjs/can-stream) that converts observables into streams.
+There is also a [can-stream project](https://github.com/canjs/can-stream) that converts observables into event-streams.

 ### Computed properties